 For applicants with limited funds, please check the ETS GRE Fee Reduction Program site for information on fee reduction certificates.

 Applicants are strongly encouraged to plan ahead to obtain a mix of both inpatient and outpatient experiences.
 Keep in mind that many inpatient facilities have long waiting lists for volunteers which can range anywhere from 6 months to over a year.
 All applicants are encouraged to research facilities in their area for more opportunities to obtain clinical observation experiences under a licensed physical therapist.
 Applicants may also research skilled nursing facilities that may have opportunities to work under the direct supervision of a licensed physical therapist.
-Although, there is no requirement to work as a Physical Therapy Aide prior to applying to our program, many applicants seek opportunities to work as a PTA in order to obtain more hands-on experience and guaranteed hours of clinical work.
+Although, there is no requirement to work as a Physical Therapy Aide prior to applying to our program, many applicants seek this opportunity in order to obtain more hands-on experience and guaranteed hours of clinical work.

 Other factors reviewed besides academic ability include: research experience, community service, extracurricular activities, leadership activities, strong letters of recommendation, and a personal interest in why Physical Therapy is the right career for them.